Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 • Pubs, cafés, and shops in Coniston

-1. From Coniston to the Coppermines Valley
+1. WALK From Coniston to the Coppermines Valley

 The path becomes increasingly dramatic as you enter the Coppermines Valley.
 You’ll see remnants of old copper mines, once the centre of a bustling industry.
 These ruins, rusty pipes, and old winding gear create a sense of walking through a bygone world.